Site icon JFM Law

 Termination may be considered ‘harsh, unjust or unreasonable’ in circumstances including:

-As with all employment terminations, employers have a responsibility to ensure that procedural fairness occurs and termination is a reasonable response.
+As with all employment terminations, employers have a responsibility to ensure that procedural fairness occurs and termination is a reasonable response (These factors reflect the considerations in section 387 of the Fair Work Act 2009 (Cth)).

 How we can help